Best Winter Running Jackets

 If you are looking for a layer that is light, breathable, weatherproof, and a good price, this is a wonderful running jacket option for you.
 The fit of this jacket is quite snug; however, it's not too tight, so you can still move freely.

 This Baleaf Woven Hooded Windproof Jacket is waterproof, which is fantastic when snow or rain begins to fall.
 It is made from 100 percent polyester, and it's lightweight and weatherproof.
-The construction of this jacket makes it a great option because it is breathable due to the mesh the mesh, which allows air to flow in and out.
+The construction of this jacket makes it a great option because it is breathable due to the mesh, which allows air to flow in and out.
 However, don't let the mesh fool you; it's still a fantastic weather protective layer.

 This jacket features zippered pockets as well as an adjustable hem and elastic cuffs.
 It is available in sizes ranging from Small to 3XL.
 The only aesthetic downside to this jacket is the fact that it is only available in black or gray.